Spring Fling Ice Cream Garden

 - 1 cup sweetened flaked coconut

-- Spoon the softened ice cream into the pan, cover, and freeze for 4 hours, or until firm.
+- Spoon the ice cream into the pan, packing it as you go; cover and freeze for 6 hours or until firm.

-- Place the coconut and food color into a resealable plastic storage bag; close and knead the bag until the coconut is evenly colored green; set aside.
+- Place the coconut and food color into a resealable plastic bag; seal and knead bag until coconut is evenly colored green; set aside.

-- Just before serving, lift the garden out of the pan, remove the foil, and place the garden on a serving platter.
-Sprinkle with the coconut grass, insert the gumdrop flowers, and serve.
+- Just before serving, lift the cake out of the pan, remove the plastic wrap, and place on a serving platter.
+Sprinkle with coconut, insert the gumdrop flowers, and serve.

 Report Inappropriate Comment